Finding a new intervention for methamphetamine use disorder while tackling social issues and stigma

 Impact

-Through the OPMTIMA clinical trial, the research team confirmed that a model of care with a more accessible treatment was safe and effective in reducing opioid use among Canadians.
+Through the OPTIMA clinical trial, the research team confirmed that a model of care with a more accessible treatment was safe and effective in reducing opioid use among Canadians.

 Related stories